geoSkogen/drupal-rest/README.md

-## GET the Drupal REST resources from a custom XML RSS feed
+## GET the Drupal REST resources from a custom JSON or XML RSS feed
-### using Views & REST UI modules.
+### using Views & REST UI
 ### A prototype to illustrate proof of concept:
 #### Subscribing to specifically tagged content on a Syndication site in a local dev environment.
 ***